emirot/blog/blog/content/posts/remove_k_digits.md

 After failing on a lot of different test cases it looks like this greedy implementation below works.

-I still had to handle some edge cases e.g `1112`, 2 must be remove but in `1041` 1 needs to be removed.
+I still had to handle some edge cases e.g `1112`, 2 must be remove but in `1041` first 1 needs to be removed.

 ```python
 class Solution: